code-for-coffee/php_site_base/readme.txt

 	3. Change line 16 of the new index.php file - include("content.php"); - to match your new content page's filename.
 	4. Save the new files and link to them however you desire!
 Your header+footer code will be attached automatically.

+If you do NOT require database connectivity:

+	* Do NOT upload the /code/ directory.

 -------------------------------------
 Release Notes
 -------------------------------------
-v.02
+v.03
+	* added basic MySQL support (via code/methods.php) v.02
 	* added readme + instructions
 	* edited content.php